Exporting to the EU – A guide for Canadian business

 The Canadian Chamber of Commerce has published a web page on How to Apply for a Carnet.

-8.3 Labour mobility under CETA
+8.3 Temporary Entry under CETA

 CETA facilitates labour mobility by permitting the temporary entry and stay of certain groups of business persons and business activities.
 It is also important to bear in mind that under CETA, labour mobility is only contemplated for temporary periods and does not address any visa requirements, permanent migration, citizenship or residency.
 In addition, CETA’s temporary entry and stay provisions are generally aimed at executive level and highly skilled professionals, as opposed to general labour or permanent employment.